Igigog/anomaly-modding-book/src/reference/main-folders-and-files/file-formats/textures/bump#.md

 ### Format

 - RGB - Error correction for normal map [bump.dds](bump.md) - Not necessary if you're using good quality normal map.
 It's generated with SDK
-- A - height map; used for parallax, if the use of it was turned on when setting up the texture
+- A - Height map (Used for parallax normal mapping)

-### Supported texture formats
+### Supported texture compression formats

 - DXT1
 - ADXT1